-This plan commences on the date on the specified date provided in the public notice in local newspaper dated 2 April 2020 under clause 31(2) of the EP&A Regulation.
-The specified date for the commencement of this plan is 1 July 2020.
+This plan commences on the date on which public notice was given under clause 31(2) of the EP&A Regulation (XX) or the date specified in that notice if it is a different date.
 Development applications or complying development certificates determined on or after this date will be subject to the provisions of this plan.